vineyard-bloom/bloom-starter/README.md

 3. Copy over any configuration from config-sample into a new config.json file.
 If you're not running a server on localhost:3000, make sure you point it to the correct api url.
 Or, if you're not running an api at all, set `useWebServiceStub` to `true`.

-4. Boot up the server in the root directory with `yarn dev`.
+4. Boot up the server in the root directory with `npm run dev`.
 By default, it's served on port 8080.

 ### Build
-1. `yarn build` to generate a production bundle.
+1. `npm run build` to generate a production bundle.

 ## Contents
 - [Accordions](https://github.com/vineyard-bloom/bloom-starter#accordions)